 During the first quarter of fiscal 2007, the Company recorded an additional special charge of \$1.6 million related to this reorganization action.
 Approximately \$0.6 million of this charge was for contract termination costs.
 The remaining \$1.0 million relates to severance and fringe benefit costs recorded pursuant to SFAS 88 under the Company's ongoing benefit plan for six engineering employees associated with these programs.
 During the second quarter of fiscal 2007, the Company recorded an additional special charge of \$3.4 million related to this reorganization action.
 Approximately \$3.2 million related to the severance and fringe benefit costs recorded pursuant to SFAS 88 under the Company's ongoing benefit plan or minimum statutory requirements at foreign locations for 20 engineering and selling, marketing, general and administrative employees.
-The remaining \$0.2 million of this charge was for lease obligation costs for a facility that the Company ceased using during the second quarter of fiscal 2007.
-During the fourth quarter of fiscal 2007, the Company reversed approximately \$0.9 million of its severance and the company and other employees found alternative employment within the Company, and were therefore no longer entitled to severance payments.
+The remaining \$0.2 million of this charge was for lease obligation costs for a facility that the Company reversed approximately \$0.9 million of its severance accrual because some employees voluntarily left the Company and other employees found alternative employment within the Company, and were therefore no longer entitled to severance payments.